311crimemap/nuisancemaps/api/README.md

 class and its controllers from being loaded.
 However, `@EnableScheduling` is active, so service classes with `@Scheduled` tasks will be activated.

+Note: by setting `WebApplicationType.NONE`, we're removing the need for a web server and any servlet related code.
+However, that means monitoring isn't available (actuator requires endpoint or a push gateway, etc) for the Spring WorkerApplication.
+If metrics needed beyond node or pod exporters, we'll revisit.
+API monitoring can provide paths and response codes - so there's more useful data.

 The `@ConditionalOnProperty` is also used to enable/disable `@EnableScheduling` for testing purposes (in this case, not `main()`api/worker separation).
 This disables the annotation below it, given the value in the